 - Safety gear such as apron, glasses, and gloves.

 If you’ve never made cold process soap before, I recommend you take a look at this guide first to get more detailed instructions before you get started.
 I won’t go into the nitty-gritty details about how to make lye water and combine your oils, but instead, get down to the technique of this particular soap!

 Once you have reached a light trace, add in your sweet orange, cinnamon leaf, and vanilla absolute essential oils.
 Use your immersion blender to blend the oils into the soap.

 Now it’s time for the swirls!
 The sweet orange oil itself gives this soap a nice light orange colour.
 But to add a little more pizazz, I add a teaspoon of turmeric.
 Add it to one side of the bowl and use a spatula to create tiny circles around the edge of the bowl.
 This ensures you don’t spread it through the whole soap mixture.

-You’ll have to let your soap sit somewhere nice and warm for 2 days before you can cut it.
-Once cut, it will need to cure for 6 weeks before it’s ready for use.
+You’ll have to let your soap sit somewhere nice and warm for two days before cutting it.
+Once cut, it must cure for six weeks before it’s ready for use.

 This is why I get all my Christmas soap-making done in November.
 This gives me plenty of time to wrap them up all pretty and even send some in the mail to friends and relatives out of town.